billgathen/thinking-in-elm/4_going_deeper/README.md

 I've glossed-over a lot of the details of how Elm works in order to focus on the particular parts I found most-difficult to grasp.
 There are many excellent resources to fill in the gaps and make you a well-rounded Elm coder.

-The [Try Elm](http://elm-lang.org/try) app has a link to dozens of examples focused on specific tasks you might want to accomplish with Elm: have a wander through them and have fun fiddling with the code in the online editor.
+The [Try Elm](http://elm-lang.org/try) app has a link to dozens of examples focused on specific tasks you might want to accomplish with Elm: spend some time wandering through them and have fun fiddling with the code in the online editor.

 I got started with Elm by going through the video tutorials from [Pragmatic Studio](https://pragmaticstudio.com/) and I can't recommend them highly-enough.
 They're paid resources, but well worth it IMHO.
 Work through them both.